szgaljic/f6/content/docs/foundations/capability.md

 ## Overview

-_Ensuring technology delivers its intended purpose with excellence._
+_Ensuring technology delivers its intended purpose with intentionality._

 At its core, software exists to solve problems and deliver value to users and stakeholders. **Capability represents the foundation of functionality**—the workflows, features, and solutions that define the software’s purpose.